HITECHCRIME/HC_SG116_Hanged_King/README.md

 ```
 "a god-shaped hole
-the barren role of the damned
+the barren role of all the damned
 in a fallen and failed creation ...

 you see the light of the long dead stars